Coronavirus: Diamond Princess cruise passengers are quarantined in Japan - Daily Gaming World

 CDC isolates 350 Americans from coronavirus

-Health Minister Katsunobu Kato said that all persons on board will be quarantined on the ship for up to 14 days under Japanese law.
-The ship had 2,666 passengers and 1,045 crew members.

-Paul and Jacqui Fidrmuc from the Australian city of Cairns told the Australian Nine Network that they are grateful to have a balcony in the cabin where they are locked up.
+Paul and Jacqui Fidrmuc from the Australian city of Cairns informed the Australian Nine Network that they are grateful to have a balcony in the Diamond Princess cabin to which they are limited.

 “We are here for a long distance.
 I think it will be a little bit exhausting.
 But I don’t know.
 What are we going to do?
 We couldn’t jump out of the boat, it’s a bit cold.”
 “Said Jacqui Fidrmuc.